labatrockwell/ofxWebsocketpp/README.md

 Documentation
-* Example client, server, and client-server
+* Example client, server, and client-server.
+* All examples are obvious, the client-server example needs the client part in testApp.cpp commented out and then client and server will send messages back and forth nonstop.

 ************************************************
  SETUP
 ************************************************
 Hardware Requirements:
-* Current inluded libraries (boost, websocketpp) are only included for OS X 32bit.
-* Win dll's will be included in the near future.
-* Mobile support will be developed long term
+* A computer of sorts.

 Dependencies:
-* Boost 1.50.0.0
+* Boost.
+Tested for OS X @ 1.50 (what I had installed), Win 7 @ 1.47 (per websocketpp recommendation)
 * websocketpp @ commit 27a6d6f4d337c254c732df57531e9bc3d37d70d8

 Installation
-* Download Boost 1.50.00 and place the headers in ofxWebsocketpp/lib/boost/include/ .
-Example header path is ofxWebsocketpp/libs/boost/include/boost/version.hpp .
-If you already have Boost installed adjust the "User Header Search Paths" to reflect this
+* Install boost.
+HomeBrew or MacPorts, or just download.
+  * OS X, edit the Project.xcconfig file so that BOOST_LIBS_PATHS and BOOST_HEADERS point to the appropriate locations.
+  * Visual studio,
 * Checkout the websocketpp submodule
-  - git reset --hard 27a6d6f4d337c254c732df57531e9bc3d37d70d8
+  - git submodule update
-  - this will move to an older websocketpp checkin for compatability

 Compilation
 * Start with the base examples.
-If you chose to start from scratch you will need to
-  - Add libraries into your new XCode project
-  - Add appropriate ofxWebsocketpp header/src to project
-  - Add header paths for Boost and websocketpp to project.
-"User Header Search Paths" has these two paths.
+You depend on the websocketpp headers

 ************************************************
  RUN